-In website content operations, time information plays an indispensable role.Whether it is the publication time of the article, the listing date of the product, or the submission time of the comments, a clear and easy-to-read date and time format can greatly enhance the user experience.Auto CMS is an efficient content management system that fully considers this point and provides flexible ways to format and display these timestamp data.
+In website content operations, time information plays a vital role.Whether it is the release time of an article, the listing date of a product, or the submission time of a comment, a clear and easy-to-read date and time format can greatly enhance user experience.AnQi CMS as an efficient content management system, fully considers this point, and provides a flexible way to format and display these timestamp data.

-Therefore, we need to convert these timestamps into a date and time format that people are familiar with on the front-end template, such as "October 27, 2023 14:30:00" or "this morning".
+Therefore, we need to convert these timestamps into a familiar date and time format on the front-end template, such as

 {{stampToDate(您的时间戳, "您想要的格式")}}